The Gandhian Legacy of Kamaladevi Chattopadhyay

 [12] Purna Swaraj means complete self-rule.

-[10] For the argument on sacrifice preceding self-interest in Gandhi, see Devji, Faisal.
+[14] See Devji, Faisal.
 2012.
 The Impossible Indian: Gandhi and the Temptation of Violence.
-Cambridge: Harvard University Press.
+Cambridge: Harvard University Press, where he shows how Gandhian anticolonial thinking was primarily about giving precedence to sacrifice over self-interest.

-The argument that violence/ war is a cultural invention, not a biological necessity, was first made in UNESCO.
+[15] See UNESCO.
 1991.
-The Seville Statement on Violence.
-Edited with commentary by David Adams.
-Disseminated by decision of the General Conference of UNESCO at its twenty-fifth session Paris, 16 November 1989.
+The Seville Statement on Violence; edited with commentary by David Adams. disseminated by decision of the General Conference of UNESCO at its twenty-fifth session Paris, 16 November 1989, where violence was identified as a cultural invention and not a biological necessity.

 [19] Karlekar, Malavika.
 2020.
 ‘A Fistful of Salt: How Women Took Charge of the Dandi March’, in The Wire. https://thewire.in/women/women-dandi-march-gandhi.
 The photograph is from the National Gandhi Museum newspaper archives, New Delhi, India.